 Deliberative or participatory approaches are so called "soft" methods and are usually used to explore how opinions are formed or preferences expressed in units other than money.
-They
+They can be e.g. used to analyse aesthetic and cultural values of ecosystem services or as complementary techniques together with methods of the first three groups.

-9 Fiche 9 - Overview of Participatory Valuation Methods (Focus Groups, In-Depth Groups, Citizens' Juries, Health-based Valuation Approaches, Q-Methodology, Delphi Surveys, Systematic Reviews)
+Fiche 9 - Overview of Participatory Valuation Methods (Focus Groups, In-Depth Groups, Citizens' Juries, Health-based Valuation Approaches, Q-Methodology, Delphi Surveys, Systematic Reviews)

 There is no clear definition of Participatory Valuation Methods.
 Two common features, however, can be identified: a concern with reflecting stakeholders' own perceptions, preferences and categories of value, and efforts to ensure that ES users and beneficiaries are directly involved in the valuation process.
 Further, they apply more of a qualitative approach rather than focusing solely on assigning economic values.
 These can elicit values often by asking people to explain or discuss why they behave in a particular way or hold a particular view.
 The focus can be on what people think society should do, rather than on their personal behaviour.
-This method group includes, but is not limited to, focus groups, in-depth groups, Citizens' Juries, Health-based valuation approaches, Q-methodology, Delphi surveys and systematic reviews.
+This method group includes, but is not limited to, focus groups, in-depth groups, Citizens' Juries, Healthbased valuation approaches, Q-methodology, Delphi surveys and systematic reviews.